Birhan121994/yaya-wallet-webhook-api/README.md

    - Checks the validity of the timestamp to prevent replay attacks.
    - Stores transaction data in the database.
 5. **Testing**: Utilized Postman to simulate webhook requests and verify the endpoint's behavior under various scenarios (valid requests, invalid signatures, etc.).
+6. **Unit Testing**: I also implemented unit test mechanism on the test.py file on the django project by which my project passes all the test cases defined on the project.

+### Explanation of Test Cases
+   -**test_webhook_success**: Tests the successful scenario where a valid payload with a valid signature is sent.
+It checks that a new transaction is created in the database.
+   -**test_webhook_missing_signature**: Tests the case where the YAYA-SIGNATURE header is missing.
+It should return a 400 status code.
+   -**test_webhook_invalid_signature**: Tests the scenario where an invalid signature is provided.
+The response should indicate an invalid signature.
+   -**test_webhook_timestamp_too_old**: Tests the case where the timestamp in the payload is set to an old value.
+It checks that the response indicates that the timestamp is too old.
+   -**test_webhook_invalid_json**: Tests the scenario where the body of the request is not valid JSON.
+It should return a 400 status code.

 ## Testing the Solution